ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 <Video videoId="XZVpimb6sKg" />

-Another area where we have made significant improvements is in query inspection.
+Another area where we have made significant improvements is with query inspections.
 With Hot Chocolate 14, it’s now incredibly simple to check which fields are being requested within the resolver without the need for complex syntax tree traversals.
 You can now formulate a pattern with the GraphQL selection syntax and let the executor inject a simple boolean that tells you if your pattern matched the user query.

 ```csharp
 public sealed class BrandService(CatalogContext context)